Barry Williams (actor): Career

 In January 2010, he took a role in The Asylum mockbuster, Mega Piranha, who played alongside the former teen pop singer Tiffany.
 With the death of Florence Henderson in 2016, Williams became the oldest living cast member of The Brady Bunch.

 As of 2019, he makes Branson, Missouri, his home and tours with the musical group Barry Williams and the Traveliers.
 He also joined with the other Brady Bunch kids in the 2019 television series A Very Brady Renovation on HGTV.
 In 2021, Williams starred in the Lifetime Christmas film, Blending Christmas, alongside his Brady Bunch co-stars Christopher Knight, Mike Lookinland, Susan Olsen, and Robbie Rist.

 In 2022, Williams, Knight, and Lookinland competed in season eight of The Masked Singer as "Mummies".
 They were eliminated on "TV Theme Night" alongside Daymond John as "Fortune Teller".

 In 2023, Williams was announced to be competing on season 32 of Dancing with the Stars, partnering with Peta Murgatroyd.

+In 2026, Williams was a cast member on the Australian version of I'm a Celebrity...Get Me Out of Here! season 12.
+He was the second celebrity to arrive, after New Zealand model and actress Rachel Hunter.